 The highly efficient Three Valleys' lift system, consists of over 200 ski lifts, connecting eight resorts, so the vast choice of pistes will offer you something new every day.
 You are sure to find a suitable area, no matter what your ability.
 Gentle beginners ski slopes line the lower valleys and more challenging blue, red and black runs can be found at the higher altitudes with dramatic views of the surrounding mountains.

-The new season will have even more additions to the family friendly activities.
+This season will see even more additions to the family friendly activities.
 Have a go racing on the parallel slalom built at the Altiport or get papped at the Olympic chairlift photo point!
-The range of activities across Meribel gets better year after year.
+Meribel's sledding run will be themed 'Black Forest Mission' and will be a 3.4km run, bound to give everyone a great experience!
 Children love to visit the Inuit Village to build igloos, have snowball fights and even meet a musher and his sled dogs.
 Take fun photos of your group in the giant picture frames scattered around the Meribel valley or head to the Elements Park to learn to boardercross, experience funcross and for those that prefer to be in the air try the impact boxes, rails and jibs!